google/disapproved-ads-auditor/README.md

 ﻿
-# Bowling - saves advertisers from Google's 3-strike account suspension
+# Bowling - helps advertisers prepare for Google's Account Strike Policy Enforcement potentially leading to Account Suspension

-In light of the [new policy](https://support.google.com/google-ads/answer/10957124?hl=en) that might cause accounts suspension, Bowling is a mitigation tool which allows clients to act and remove disapproved ads before risking account suspension.
-Advertisers with hundreds of accounts and billions of search keywords lack the bandwidth to monitor each violation, thus might receive repeated strikes and get suspended.
+In light of the [new policy](https://support.google.com/google-ads/answer/10957124?hl=en) that might cause accounts suspension, Bowling is a mitigation tool to surface and optionally remove disapproved ads (user can set which policies to include/exclude) which pose a risk to the account (third strike results in suspension).
+Advertisers with hundreds of accounts and millions of search ads lack the bandwidth to monitor each violation, and may receive repeated strikes resulting ultimately in suspension.

 ### The policy ###
-Starting Oct 21 Google is introducing a new strike-based system to enforce against advertisers who repeatedly violate Google Ads policies (read more about the change here).
+Starting Nov 21 Google is rolling out a new strike-based system to enforce against advertisers who repeatedly violate Google Ads policies (read more about the change here).
 An advertiser’s first policy violation will only result in a warning.
-But advertisers will earn their first strike if we detect continued violation of our policies.
-Advertisers will be able to receive a maximum of three strikes, and the penalties applied with each strike will progressively increase.
-Temporary account holds will be applied for the first and second strikes, while the third strike will result in an account suspension.
+But advertisers will earn their first strike if Google detects continued violation of its policies.
+Advertisers will be given a maximum of three strikes.
+Each strike will result in a progressively increasing penalty including temporary suspension (1st and 2nd strike) and ultimately final account suspension (3rd strike)

 # Project owners